panglesd/slipshow/docs/themes.rst

    theme: vanier
    ---

-To get the list of supported theme files, use ``slipshow themes list``:
+To get the list of supported theme files, use the ``slipshow themes list`` command:

 .. code-block:: console